COVID-19 Information for Georgia (November 13)

 Fines for Non-Compliance:

-- Violators of face mask rules are subject to a 20 GEL fine.
+- Violators of face mask rules are subject to a 20 GEL (about 6 USD) fine.
 Some exceptions apply for children under 6, people with disabilities, or who have health problems that prevent them from wearing a face covering.
+Individual violators of movement restrictions are subject to a 2000 GEL (about 600 USD) fine.

 - StopCov.ge (in English and Georgian) is the Georgian government’s repository for all updates and recommendations on COVID-19 in Georgia.